BlueWallet/Website/_posts/2021-04-20-high-fees-and-transactions-pending-what-to-do.md

 ### Segwit wallets

 BlueWallet provides Segwit wallets (bech32) by default, which are the ones that help you on saving more on fees.
-Besides allowing you to save on fees they also optimize the block space you use, which we already saw it was a scarce resource.
+Besides allowing you to save on fees they also optimize the block space you use, which we already saw that it was a scarce resource.
 Now, unfortunately there are still some wallets/exchanges not using Segwit.
 You can do two things about it.
 First, stop using them.
 And two, ask them to upgrade their wallets ffs.

 ### Fee estimation and Flexible fees